Dodgers’ Bellinger 2 HRs, connects in marathon AB vs Phils

 The Phillies could have used more rain.

-Bellinger fouled off six pitches in a row during his marathon at-bat against Gibson (8-4) in the fourth before lining a drive to left-center to break a scoreless tie.
-Dodgers starter David Price added an RBI double for his first extra-base hit of the season and made it 3-0.
+Bellinger fouled off six pitches in a row during his marathon at-bat against Gibson (8-4) in the fourth before lining a sinker to left-center to break a scoreless tie.
+Gibson said it was “as good a string of executed pitches as I threw all night.”

 Bellinger’s ninth homer of the season gave the Dodgers an 8-2 lead in the ninth.
 He also struck out three times.